LiteralMineral/wiktionary-data-processing/ProjectDescriptions/project-overview.md

 * Building Frontend:
   * html, JavaScript, React

 To set up your own fork of this...:
+* Why would you do that?
+This is barely started.
 * Set up a server for yourself
 * Copy the config.ini.template file and fill in the necessary information to connect to your server.

 The different stages of the data processing: